Abstract-Productions/AutoForm/README.md

 ```

 This is just the tip of the iceberg - there are many more options for field and form settings and
-validation, and I'm working on the documentation for those.
+validation.
+Look at the documentation on the [GitHub Wiki](https://github.com/Abstract-Productions/AutoForm/wiki)

 ## Author